kovapatrik/homebridge-midea-platform/README.md

 You should use the UI to discover and add devices.
 More information on the settings can be found in the [wiki](https://github.com/kovapatrik/homebridge-midea-platform/wiki#device-discovery).

-### Automatic Token Refresh
+### Optional Token Recovery (Post Re-pair)

-If your Midea devices are occasionally re-paired with the NetHome Plus app (for example after a firmware update or Wi-Fi reset), their local authentication tokens may rotate.
-When this happens the plugin will be unable to connect to the device until the new token is entered.
+If you factory-reset and re-pair a Midea device with the NetHome Plus app, its local authentication token changes.
+When this happens the plugin will be unable to connect until the new token is entered.
+Tokens do not expire or rotate on their own — this feature is only for post-re-pair recovery.

 You can enable **optional automatic token refresh** by providing your NetHome Plus credentials at the platform level: